Ialbertine/Webmonitor-project/README.md

 - Responsive Design: The frontend is responsive and works on both desktop and mobile devices.
 - Dockerized: The application is fully containerized using Docker for easy setup and deployment.

-### the application is build using the following technologies:
+### The application is build using the following technologies:

 ## Frontend: